-Award-winning documentary filmmaker Alexandra Nikolchev is a People Nerd who looks forward to being surprised.
-Her work centers on social justice issues, with a particular focus on immigration.
+Award-winning documentary filmmaker Alexandra Nikolchev is a People Nerd whose work centers on social justice issues and immigration.
 Those kinds of narratives, she says, require filmmakers to leave their preconceptions at the door in order to really listen.

 Recently, we convened a group of People Nerds to explore the concept of research success, the roadblocks that prevent us from getting there, and what’s really at stake when challenges arise.

 Allie Mahler and Scott Weiss have spent most of 2017 talking to teenagers, and they’re feeling optimistic about the future.
-After wrapping up their co-creation study on developing authentic community spaces for teens, we sat down to learn what the newest generation really wants.
+We sat down to learn what the newest generation really wants.

 Tips to better understand group dynamics, pick-up on non-verbal cues, and keep people engaged in your next big meeting.

-Aryel started researching researchers to just get better at her job.
+Aryel Cianflone started researching researchers to get better at her job.
 But quickly, she learned that everyone’s approach and process is so different that it is worth sharing.

 Anne Helen Petersen really knows popularity.
 At Buzzfeed she dissects the role of celebrities in our daily lives and what it really means to have someone as your spirit animal.

 Is curiosity a learned trait?
 Julie and Stefanie Norvaisas discuss working together, learning from each other, and the differences between researching for the digital and physical realms.

 Susan Kresnicka’s recent 13 month study of fandom revealed that nearly everyone is a fan of something and what that means to brands who want to empower their loyalists.